[PPC] How to Identify & Reduce Wasted Ad Spend

-Ensuring that your conversions are being tracked properly may seem obvious, but it is not always the case, especially for those new to PPC campaigns or managing online ads.
-Verifying that your PPC campaigns are being tracked properly, along with specific conversions you are interested in tracking, is essential if you are working towards optimizing your PPC strategy.
+Ensuring that your conversions are being appropriately tracked may seem obvious, but it is not always the case, especially for those new to PPC campaigns or managing online ads.
+Verifying that your PPC campaigns are being tracked correctly and that specific conversions you are interested in tracking is essential to optimize your PPC strategy.

-If you attempt to access your PPC campaign data and you are left without much information, or you are missing details, you may not be tracking your conversions properly or the way they are intended to be tracked.
-Tracking your PPC conversions is extremely beneficial and can provide valuable insight into the following:
+If you attempt to access your PPC campaign data and are left without much information or are missing details, you may not be tracking your conversions properly or how they are intended to be tracked.
+Tracking your PPC conversions is highly beneficial and can provide valuable insight into the following:

-Location: Discover the location of users who are being shown your PPC ads and the locale of those who engage with your ad campaigns and visit your site.
+Location: Discover the location of users being shown your PPC ads and the locale of those who engage with your ad campaigns and visit your site.

 Demographics: Review which demographics you are reaching with each advertisement you have launched in your latest PPC campaign to see who is most actively engaged with your ads.
-Understanding the demographics that your business or brand appeals to most is one of the most important aspects of running any type of company today.
+Understanding the demographics your business or brand appeals to is one of the most important aspects of running any company today.

-Keywords: Track specific keywords as well as long-tail keywords and phrases that you are using to promote your website and brand online with your PPC campaigns.
-Learn which keywords are attracting the most users and which are triggering ad blindness or a lack of engagement from your prospective audience.
+Keywords: Track specific keywords and long-tail keywords and phrases that you use to promote your website and brand online with your PPC campaigns.
+Learn which keywords attract the most users and which trigger ad blindness or a lack of engagement from your prospective audience.

 Lead generation information: If you are curious about what ads, keywords, links, or CTAs (calls-to-action) have generated the most sales or piqued the interest of the most users, you can do so by tracking your PPC campaigns properly.
-Discover which keywords are working to turn your PPC ad campaigns into sales, leads, or even reactions and comments on social media.
+Discover which keywords are working to turn your PPC ad campaigns into sales, leads, reactions, and comments on social media.

 5. Take Advantage of Bid Modifiers

 Another way to better optimize your PPC campaigns is to use bid modifiers to maintain complete control over the placement of the individual ads you launch and the locations in which the ads are displayed.
-Using bid modifiers allows you to choose where ads should be displayed as well as certain times that campaigns should be pushed.
+Using bid modifiers allows you to choose where ads should be displayed and when campaigns should be pushed.

-Using specifics when honing in on specific regions and demographics is also a way to optimize your campaigns so that they result in a much better CTR or clickthrough rate than ads that are not aligned with local demographics and locations.
+Using specifics when honing in on specific regions and demographics is also a way to optimize your campaigns for a much better CTR or clickthrough rate than ads not aligned with local demographics and locations.

 6. Using Scripts

-As you become more familiar with PPC campaigns and managing the specifics of each of your advertisements, you can then begin to work with additional tools and resources, such as scripts.
-Scripts can be implemented into PPC campaigns to help automate researching keywords, pausing phrases or keywords in campaigns, or even identifying potential errors in a PPC advertisement or on a website of your own.
-Eliminate keywords that no longer drive traffic to your website or scan your website for low-quality phrases that ad campaign money is being spent on.
+As you become more familiar with PPC campaigns and managing the specifics of each advertisement, you can begin to work with additional tools and resources, such as scripts.
+Scripts can be implemented into PPC campaigns to help automate researching keywords, pausing phrases or keywords in campaigns, or even identifying potential errors in a PPC advertisement or your website.
+Eliminate keywords that no longer drive traffic to your website or scan your website for low-quality phrases that ad campaign money is spent on.